Fraunhofer-SCAI/ScaiIlp/readme.md

    Usually this will be `$(PTHREAD_DIR)\$(PlatformTarget)-v$(PlatformToolsetVersion)-$(Configuration)`.
    If your structure does not follow this, you may want to manually edit the corresponding CustomBuild setting in ScaiIlpDll.vcxproj.

+5. [OPTIONAL] If you want to support HiGHS, specify the location of HiGHS by opening the properties.props file and setting the User Macro `WITH_HIGHS` to 'true' and `HIGHS_DIR` to the correct path (if your paths follow our examples).
+   If your paths do not follow our examples, you may want to manually edit the include and linker directories or the properties.props outside of VS.

-5. [OPTIONAL] If you want to support SCIP, specify the location of SCIP by opening the properties.props file and setting the User Macro `WITH_SCIP` to 'true' and SCIP_DIR to the correct path (if your paths follow our examples).
+5. [OPTIONAL] If you want to support SCIP, specify the location of SCIP by opening the properties.props file and setting the User Macro `WITH_SCIP` to 'true' and `SCIP_DIR` to the correct path (if your paths follow our examples).
    If your paths do not follow our examples, you may want to manually edit the include and linker directories or the properties.props outside of VS.

 6. [OPTIONAL] If you want to support Gurobi,